dlparker/pbp_switcher/README.md

 the pibook pro, the DisplayLink driver and the Xorg server is breaking down, and the reported mode is not accepted as valid.

-The fix is to create a new mode line with some xrandr commands and then set the resolution with that new mode.
+The fix creates a new mode line with some xrandr commands and then set the resolution with that new mode.

 This works for me in all the cases that I have seen, so if you still see this